 More than a decade later, we are associated with crafting wines of incredible finesse, balance and depth; wines that proudly hold their own on the international wine stage."

-was very popular with customers (and me!) and I have just 1 bottle left...
-This new vintage however is equally spectacular, a top quality Chardonnay with complex flavours of fruit plus flinty minerality and a lovely creamy texture with just the right amount of acidity to prevent it being too heavy and rich.
+The 2015 vintage was very popular with customers (and me!) but this new vintage is equally good: a top quality Chardonnay with white flower aromas, complex flavours of stone fruit plus a flinty minerality.
+It has a lovely creamy texture with just the right amount of acidity to prevent it being too heavy and rich.
 Lovely.

 Like many Chardonnays this wine will work well with richer dishes such as foie gras, chicken, ham, pork or veal in creamy sauces, parmesan cheese, mushrooms and truffles.
 But it is light enough not to overpower lighter dishes such as fish, seafood and chicken